cdot65/device-certificate-report/docs/user-guide/introduction.md

 Managing device certificates across a large network of firewalls can be complex and time-consuming.
 The `device-certificate-report` tool addresses these challenges by:

-- Retrieving and analyzing device information from Panorama or a CSV file.
+- Retrieving and analyzing device information from Panorama, individual firewalls, or a CSV file.
 - Identifying devices that require upgrades or certificate renewals.
 - Generating comprehensive reports on device certificate statuses.